 COVID-19 treatment and prevention myths

 - Pneumonia and flu vaccines.
-There is currently no vaccine to prevent COVID-19.
-Vaccines against pneumonia, such as the pneumococcal vaccine, don't provide protection against COVID-19.
-The flu shot also won't protect you against COVID-19.
+There is currently no vaccine to prevent the COVID-19 virus.
+Vaccines against pneumonia, such as the pneumococcal vaccine, don't provide protection against the COVID-19 virus.
+The flu shot also won't protect you against the COVID-19 virus.
+However, annual flu vaccinations are recommended for everyone age 6 months and older.

 - Saline nasal wash.
-There is no evidence that rinsing your nose with saline protects against infection with COVID-19.
+There is no evidence that rinsing your nose with saline protects against infection with the COVID-19 virus.

 - High temperatures.
-Exposure to the sun or to temperatures higher than 77 F (25 C) doesn't prevent or cure COVID-19.
-You can get COVID-19 in sunny, hot and humid weather.
-Taking a hot bath also can't prevent you from catching COVID-19.
+Exposure to the sun or to temperatures higher than 77 F (25 C) doesn't prevent the COVID-19 virus or cure COVID-19.
+You can get the COVID-19 virus in sunny, hot and humid weather.
+Taking a hot bath also can't prevent you from catching the COVID-19 virus.
 Your normal body temperature remains the same, regardless of the temperature of your bath or shower.

 - Low temperatures.
-Cold weather and snow also can't kill COVID-19.
+Cold weather and snow also can't kill the COVID-19 virus.

 - Antibiotics.
 Antibiotics kill bacteria, not viruses.
 However, people hospitalized due to COVID-19 might be given antibiotics because they also have developed a bacterial infection.